 NYC Pedestrian Accident Lawyers

 New York is a city of walkers.
 Unfortunately, drivers of taxicabs, cars, trucks and city buses don’t always observe crosswalks and fail to yield the right of way to pedestrians.
-Statistics reveal that more than 15,000 New York pedestrians survived a collision with a motor vehicle; another 312 people tragically lost their lives.
+Pedestrian accidents are among the most common traffic accidents in NYC.
+Statistics reveal that in one especially hard year for pedestrian accidents, more than 15,000 New York pedestrians survived a collision with a motor vehicle; another 312 people tragically lost their lives.

 With thousands of tourists in Manhattan on any given day, pedestrian knockdowns are not uncommon in Times Square, Washington Square, Harlem and the Lower East Side.
-If you or a loved one was hit by a car while walking in New York, our lawyers can help.
-We offer FREE case evaluations, contact us today.
+If you or a loved one was hit by a car while walking in New York, our pedestrian accident lawyers can help.
+We offer free case evaluations.
+Contact us today.